The future survival of SMEs has been saved

 The future survival of SMEs

 COVID-19, along with a possible hard Brexit, means a lot of uncertainty for SMEs now and going forward.
-Mark Degnan urges companies to act early to maximise their options to ensure their future survival.
+David Van Dessel urges companies to act early to maximise their options to ensure their future survival.

 The ongoing COVID-19 pandemic, in addition to what appears to be an ever-increasing likelihood of a hard Brexit on the horizon, has created a lot of uncertainty in our economy, and while government supports have been greatly welcomed, they cannot continue indefinitely.
 We are seeing significant signs of market stress across multiple sectors, with retail, hospitality and leisure being the most affected areas at this time.
 While, unfortunately, there will be a natural increase in business failure and insolvencies in Ireland over the next 12–24 months, there are a number of alternative options and supports available to businesses when considering their future survival.